 With my studio, this incredible group of artists that I’m a part of, we wrote and shot 24 short films this past year.
-We are currently in film festivals all over the world, and have so far added one more award to our shelf, and have been nominated for many others.
+We are currently in film festivals all over the world, and have so far added one more award to our shelf, and have been nominated for many others – all with art.

-This has helped me transform.
+My art has helped me transform.
 I learned that the more you know, the more you realize you don’t know.
-My thirst for more knowledge has grown, and I have discovered an entire world is at my fingertips for me to seize.
+My thirst for more knowledge has grown, and I have discovered that, through art, an entire world is at my fingertips for me to seize.
 Yes, it’s overwhelming; daunting; terrifying; seemingly impossible.
 But I am now more confident.
 I have already done something that I never thought I could accomplish, and am ready for even bigger steps.

 I also could not have done it without my people.
-We are an immensely powerful group, made so by our like-minded attitude, common goals, and passion for making a positive difference in the world.
+We are an immensely powerful group, made so by our like-minded attitude, common goals, and passion for making a positive difference in the world through art.